10 Things You Should Never Do in Spiritism

 In Spiritism, moral atmosphere matters.

-As a result, like attracts like.
-That principle is central.
+As a result, spiritual affinity matters.
+Like attracts like.
+That principle is central to understanding spiritual influence.

 9. Never seek personal gain from spirits